 Carbon Hackathon | 2020 Energy Symposium

 Due to the COVID-19 crisis, this year’s Hackathon will be virtual.
-We will be posting a Zoom link here soon.
+Register here.

 Please follow the Institute for Energy Studies on Facebook (@WWUInstituteforEnergyStudies) to get more updates about the event.

 Tuesday, April 21, 2020

 The WWU Carbon Hackathon is open to the public.